Vi Hilbert

 Hilbert was an enrolled member of the Upper Skagit Indian Tribe, a tribe located in Skagit County, Washington.
 She was named a Washington Living Treasure in 1989, and received a National Heritage Fellowship from the National Endowment for the Arts, presented by President Bill Clinton, in 1994.
 She co-wrote Lushootseed grammars and dictionaries, partially with linguist Thom Hess, and published books of stories, teachings, and place names related to her native region, the Puget Sound (x̌ʷəlč).

-Childhood
+Early life and education

-Hilbert was born to Charlie (ʔadsəd) and Louise (tsi sqʷux̌ʷaɬ) Anderson on July 24, 1918, near Lyman, Washington (slux̌ʷ), on the Skagit River.
+Vi Anderson was born to Charlie (ʔadsəd) and Louise (tsi sqʷux̌ʷaɬ) Anderson on July 24, 1918, near Lyman, Washington (slux̌ʷ), on the Skagit River.
 She was the only one of their eight children to live past the age of 3.
 Her parents spoke Lushootseed with each other and their friends, which encouraged the young Hilbert to begin to learn the language.
 Her father was a fisherman, a logger, and a canoe maker, whose canoe the "Question Mark" is housed in the Smithsonian Museum Archive.
-The family moved frequently in search of work, which resulted in Hilbert attending 15 different schools.
-For a while, she attended a boarding school at Tulalip.
-In high school, she attended the Chemawa Indian Boarding School near Salem, Oregon.
-From there, she transferred to Franklin High School in Portland to get the best education she could find, while working as a domestic to support herself financially.
+Hilbert's family mainly traveled by canoe when she was a child.
+She went berry picking with her family during the summers, and often went fishing with her dad at night on the Skagit River for King salmon, chum, silvers, and steelhead.